-Asked about the gig in an interview in 2012, then GNR bassist Duff McKagan recalled 'a fucking sea of people'... and nothing else.
+For the band itself, the gig was another huge event in a schedule full of them.
+Asked about the Melbourne show in an interview in 2012, bassist Duff McKagan recalled 'a fucking sea of people'... and nothing else.

-While the official Gunners website has this entry, in the bands very detailed history:
+While the official Gunners website has this entry, in the bands usually very detailed history:

 'February 1, 1993: The whole entourage watch the US Superbowl on TV.
 The show at Calder Park Raceway goes ahead despite torrential rain, and breaks local attendance records.'